kram254/kram254/README.md

 ### Hi there I'm Emmanuel Mark, 👋

-A passionate Software Engineer, Mobile Developer and a Freelance software engineer.
+A passionate Software Engineer, Mobile Developer and a Freelance software developer.
 My passion for Software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture and code quality of the things I build.

 ## 🧰 Languages and Tools:
 <p align="center">